Ward McAllister: New York Society

 "Snobbish Society's Schoolmaster".
 Caricature of Ward McAllister as an ass telling Uncle Sam he must imitate "an English snob of the 19th century" or he "will nevah be a gentleman".
 Published in Judge, November 8, 1890.

+Pierre-Eugène Marc (1819-1885), "If the hunt is fiction, lunch is a reality", 1860, Ward McAllister with the Pau Hunt in 1858.

 McAllister wrote that after his marriage in 1853, he bought a farm on Narragansett Bay, planted trees and left for a three-year journey throughout Europe's great cities and spas—Bath, Pau, Bad Nauheim, and the like—where he observed the mannerisms of other wealthy Americans and titled nobility, returning to New York with his wife and two small children on October 15, 1858.
 (Note: McAllister wrote (Chapter IV) that this trip included London and then Paris for the Universal Exposition of 1855 (incorrectly referenced by him as 1857) followed by the baptism of the Imperial Prince on June 11, 1856.
 If he attended both events in Paris, he would have returned to Paris after his first European winter (1855-1856) spent on the Arno River.
 He employees first person plural for payment of meals, indicating his family was with him possibly until their return in October 1858.
 His second and third winters (1856-57 and 1857-58) were at Pau.
 (Chapter VI)) Using his wife's wealth and his own social connections, he sought to become a tastemaker amongst New York's "Knickerbocracy", a collection of old merchant and landowning families who traced their lineage back to the days of colonial New Amsterdam.
 Above all in his life was his desire for social recognition by what he termed the Ton, i.e., the cream of society.